flack/midgard-portable/README.md

    to cascade persist operations for entity
    ```
  - Doctrine does not support public properties on entity classes, so using ``get_object_vars()`` will always return
    an empty result.
-Similarly, ``ReflectionExtension('midgard2')`` will also fail, so you can't use this to get a list
+Obviously, ``ReflectionExtension('midgard2')`` will also fail, so you can't use this to get a list
    of all registered MgdSchema classes.
 As a workaround, you can use [midgard-introspection](https://github.com/flack/midgard-introspection),
    which abstracts these differences away.